-Table 105 volumes properties
+Table 110 volumes properties

-Name Туре Description

-durable-id string Volume ID in the format V<#>, where <#> starts at 1 and increments for each new volume to uniquely identify it.
-The value is generated from available data in the current CLI session and may change after a Management Controller restart.

-url string For internal use only.

-virtual-disk-name string Not supported.

-storage-pool-name string The name of the pool that contains the volume.

-storage-pools-url string Pool URL.

-volume-name string Volume name.

-size string Volume capacity, formatted to use the current base, precision, and units.

-(size-numeric) (uint64) The numeric property shows the unformatted value in blocks.
+Name Туре Description durable-id string Volume ID in the format $V<\#>$ , where $<\#>$ starts at 1 and increments for each new volume to uniquely identify it.
+The value is generated from available data in the current CLI session and may change after a Management Controller restart. url string For internal use only. virtual-disk-name string The name of the pool that contains the volume. storage-pool-name string The name of the pool that contains the volume. storage-pools-url string Pool URL. volume-name string Volume name. size string Volume capacity, formatted to use the current base, precision, and units. (size-numeric) (uint64) The numeric property shows the unformatted value in blocks. total-size string The total size of the volume. (total-size-numeric) (uint64) The numeric property shows the unformatted value in blocks. allocated-size string The total size of a linear volume. (allocated-size- numeric) (uint64) The numeric property shows the unformatted value in blocks. storage-type (storage-type- numeric) string (uint32) Linear (0): The volume is in a linear pool. volume-usage-type (volume-usage-type- numeric) string (uint32) Not supported. preferred-owner string Controller that owns the volume during normal operation. (preferred-owner- (uint32) • B (0): Controller B. numeric) • A (1): Controller A.

-Table 105 volumes properties (continued)
+Table 110 volumes properties (continued)